BECOMING A NURSE IN GERMANY

 - A friendly and competent team that is looking forward to getting to know you and supporting you whenever you need it

-Apply now in German or English with a short letter regarding your motivation, your curriculum vitae, copies of your highest school and professional degrees and a copy of your language certificate.
-Please send your application as PDF-files via e-mail to one of the contacts named below.
+Apply now in German or English with a short letter regarding your motivation, your curriculum vitae, copies of your professional degree, your German B1/B2 language certificate, and your recognition Bescheid.
+Please send your application as PDF-files via e-mail to koester(at)st-franziskus-stiftung.de.

 APPLYING WITH OTHER HEALTHCARE DEGREES